jakkra/Gesture-Detecting-Macro-Keyboard/README.md

 Is special key and used for enable Bluetooth pairing (hold down for 5s) and moving through the different "menus" on the OLED screen.

 ## Compiling ESP32 code
 Follow instruction on [https://github.com/espressif/esp-idf](https://github.com/espressif/esp-idf) to set up the esp-idf, then just run `idf.py build` or use the [VSCode extension](https://github.com/espressif/vscode-esp-idf-extension).
+Tested with esp-idf 4.2.

 ## Tensorflow gesture/shape detection
 Tensorflow Lite is used to recognize what is being drawn on the touchpad.
 There are already some shapes/gestures training data collected by me and is found in the `/training/train_data` folder and a pre trained model using those is what is being used by default.
 The trackpad outputs x, y coordinates in the range [0,1792], coordinates collected between touch start and touch release are then converted into a 28x28 2D matrix which is used as input to TensorFlow.